ritza-co/learn-python-the-right-way/manuscript/chapter-2.md

 # Chapter 2: Variables, expressions and statements

+(Watch a video based on this chapter [here on YouTube](https://youtu.be/gIvstR16coI).

 ## 2.1.
 Values and data types

 A **value** is one of the fundamental things — like a letter or a number — that a program manipulates.
 The values we have seen so far are `4` (the result when we added `2 + 2`), and `"Hello, World!"`.